yguillemot/RaQt_maker/README.md

 between the Qt version used to generate the module and the Qt version used when the module runs.

-The generator avalaible in this repository should parse any Qt version prior to Qt 5.12.0.
+The generator available in this repository should parse any Qt version prior to Qt 5.12.0.
 The produced module should work with any other Qt5 version being compatible with the selected classes/methods.